PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   - standard library first-in-last-out sequence.

 Standard Library
-  Collecton of facilities available for inclusion into C++ programs
+  Collection of facilities (classes and functions) available for inclusion into C++ programs – separated into namespaces.

 Standard Library Facilities
-  The individual components of the Standard Library, made available using the `#include <>` syntax.
+  The individual components of the Standard Library, made available using the `#include <>` directive.

 Standard Library Facility
-  The individual components of the Standard Library, made available using the `#include <>` syntax.
+  The individual components of the Standard Library, made available using the `#include <>` directive.

 Statements
   Statements are fragments of the C++ program that are executed in sequence, or that are used to control the execution flow.
-The body of any function is a sequence of statements, which may include declaration statements, {term}`expression statements`, and return statemends.
+The body of any function is a sequence of statements, which may include declaration statements, {term}`expression statements`, and return statements.
 Other statements include if-statements, while-statements, do-statements, and switch-statements.
 Simple statements end with a semicolon, but iteration and selection statements are terminated by `}` ended their code block.

 Static
   Keyword
-  - Used to declare a class member static; the member functions and pes a variable or function belong to the class rather than an instance of the class (an object).
+  - Used to declare a class member static; specifies that member functions and variables belong to the class rather than an instance of the class (an object).
 Also means there is no pointer to a member function.
   - Specifies a local variable should be allocated to static memory

 String